grahamperrin/proj-laptop/README.md

 ### How can I share my views on what would make the laptop experience better?

-The Foundation is supporting the creation of a [Laptop and Desktop Working Group](https://wiki.freebsd.org/LaptopDesktopWorkingGroup) in the FreeBSD project community where all interested parties can share their experiences, work in progress, and offer and receive help and support.
-More details to follow. ([Join the Desktop mailing list](https://lists.freebsd.org/subscription/freebsd-desktop) to be notified when this group is started.)
+The FreeBSD community hosts a [Laptop and Desktop Working Group](https://wiki.freebsd.org/LaptopDesktopWorkingGroup) where all interested parties can share their experiences, work in progress, and offer and receive help and support.
+You can also [join the Desktop mailing list](https://lists.freebsd.org/subscription/freebsd-desktop) for more general updates.
+At present there is not a dedicated Laptop mailing list, this may change if there is community support for it.

 ### Are desktop users being considered as part of this work?